 The only thing that could have made this trip more amazing than it already was, was if we could have gotten a beer at the Löwenbräu tent, but it was impossible to find a seat so we just stood there for a little while laughing at all the drunk people.

-This is where we saw a lady who was crying with mascara running down her face, laying on the ground, with her underwear twisted and showing above her shorts, and puke on her shirt.
-I took a picture but I was trying to be discreet so it didn't come out that well.
-Poor lady....
-I hope her night got better.
+The Löwenbräu tent was where we saw a lady who was crying with mascara running down her face, laying on the ground, with her underwear twisted and showing above her shorts and vomit on her shirt.
+I took a picture but I was trying to be discreet so it didn't come out that well, and now that I'm thinking about it I wouldn't post it anyway.
+She was in a bad way and I really hope her night got better.

 Our internal beer tanks were sputtering and we were fading quickly!
 So we headed to that little pub and nursed another beer to refill our tanks and watched all the people going to and stumbling from Oktoberfest.
 Our group met up at the pub little by little, we ordered a pizza, and had great conversation!

-Eric says his ultimate must on his bucket-list was everything he hoped it would be!
-And seeing how happy he was and how adorable he was in his lederhosen is something I'll never forget!
-The crazy and the lederhosen made for a really great.... experience!
+Eric says the ultimate must on his bucket-list was everything he hoped it would be!
+And seeing how happy he was and how adorable he looked in his lederhosen that he spent so much time putting together is something I'll never forget!